WinzarH/LikertMakeR/README.md

 To create the desired correlations, the user must define the following data-frames:
   -  ___data___: a starter data set of rating-scales
   -  ___target_cor___: the target correlation matrix
-  -  ___runs___: optional parameter to increase the number iterations to find an optimal solution.
-Default = 1.
-If the correlation matrix is at the edge of feasible, then this *may* improve fit.

 ## Examples